top of page

 Don't waste time and above all don't spend millions, activate your Holafly eSim.

-It is very easy, but how to do it?
-It only takes 3 steps and voila!
+It's very easy, but how to do it?
+Just 3 steps and voilà!

-Holafly also offers data plans with unlimited data to many of the main destinations in the world: for example USA, Indonesia, Europe, Mexico, Thailand and many more.
+Holafly also offers data plans with unlimited data to many of the world's top destinations: for example, USA, Indonesia, Europe, Mexico, Thailand and many more.